1EdTech/openbadges-specification/ob_v3p0/impl/getting-started.md

         }
     </pre>

-#### Providers

-Providers of the OB / CLR API must grant an OAuth 2.0 access token for making API calls.
-The granting of the token implies a set of steps:

--   Provide the `ServiceDescription` endpoint with the right values for the `OAuth2ACG`'s securitySchema.
-The urls there must point to your oauth related endpoints.
--   Allow Registration of clients using `Dynamic Registration`.
--   Implement OAuth 2.0 Authorization Code Grant flow for granting tokens.

 Learn how to add on support for the OB 3.0 API as an Issuer to a simple product that Issuers who completed the issuer quickstart above.
 Completing this portion of the quickstart will potentially qualify a product for conformance